Czech talks with Poland over disputed Turow coal mine inch forward

 Other aspects of a deal will still remain, including how any deal would be enforced, which the Czech side has called a “red line”.

-The Czechs have sought a daily penalty of 5 million euros from Poland for failing to heed a Court of Justice order in May to halt mining at Turow, which is operated by state utility PGE (PGE.WA), until the Czech case is decided.
+The Czechs have sought a daily penalty of 5 million euros from Poland for failing to heed a Court of Justice order in May to halt mining at Turow, which is operated by state utility PGE, until the Czech case is decided.

 Poland generates around 70% of its electricity from coal and was the only EU country in 2019 that did not commit to the goal of cutting the bloc’s net greenhouse gas emissions to zero by 2050.